 Obviously, it’s evolved quite a bit since the early days and even though it didn’t hit New Zealand shores until sometime after 1800, we’ve become a nation of ice cream connoisseurs.
 In fact, according to the New Zealand Ice Cream Manufacturing Association, New Zealanders have been ranked as the biggest ice cream lovers in the world, annually consuming an average of 23 litres per capita!

-For nearly one in three of us (31%), ice cream is our ‘go to’ comfort food but we are getting a little more health conscious with 11% of us preferring to take the slightly healthier route of sorbet or frozen yogurt.
-But as we peruse the chiller isle in our local diary or supermarket, what exactly are we looking for in our favourite frozen treat?
+For one in three of us (33%), ice cream is our ‘go to’ comfort food but we are getting a little more health conscious with 11% of us preferring to take the slightly healthier route of sorbet or frozen yogurt and 7% buy low-fat ice-cream.
+But as we peruse the chiller isle in our local dairy or supermarket, what exactly are we looking for in our favourite frozen treat?
 According to our research, the key drivers of customer satisfaction are:

 Generally speaking, ice cream is a combination of milk, sweeteners, plant-based stablisers (usually corn syrup) and sometimes egg.